Last updated November 24th, 2023.

 |Present Price in USD||15,573.00|

 Indonesia is another one of those countries that looks promising on paper.
-It is the seventh-largest economy in the world in terms of GDP and it even has ambitions to become the fourth-largest economy by 2045.
+It’s the seventh-largest economy in the world in terms of GDP and even has ambitions to become the fourth-largest economy by 2045.

 Indonesia’s government prices basic goods (such as some food items and electricity) and meddles in the development of the free market as a whole through heavy-handed policies, or direct ownership.

-Worse still, this heavy hand is wielded by a government that is broadly perceived as corrupt and arbitrary.
-A 2018 World Economic Forum survey reported that 70% of entrepreneurs believe that corruption has kept increasing in the country over the years.
+Worse still, this heavy hand is wielded by a government broadly perceived as corrupt and arbitrary.
+A 2018 World Economic Forum survey reported 70% of entrepreneurs believe that corruption has kept increasing in the country over the years.

 Hence, the system evolves to satisfy a growing kleptocracy, which naturally worsens Indonesia’s overall competitiveness.

 If Indonesia’s economy and currency are to see positive and consistent growth, the nation must undergo deep structural reforms that eliminate, or at least reduce the most callous abuses by the system.

 This is also coupled by growing labor unrest, which is partially fueled by the staggering inequality present in the country.
-Indonesia’s decline isn’t directly attributable to a single cause but a litany of small problems which compound each other.
+Indonesia’s decline isn’t directly attributable to a single cause but a litany of small problems that compound each other.